 4. I chose how I wanted to address the blocks: Was there a way I could feel my feelings and get more of the benefits and less of the harms?
 In this case:

-And ever since then, I feel a lot more.
+I feel a lot more now.

 Thanks to Stag Lynn, Kaj Sotala, Damon Sasi, Epistea Residency, CFAR, Anna Salamon, Alex Zhu, and many others for mentorship and support.